Ritesh2684/tools-jenkins/README.md

 3) Added a docker file to the application, so that it could be build as a docker image.

-3) Created the jenkins pipeline script refer to jenkinsfile present in the repository.
+3) Created the jenkins pipeline script refer to <b> jenkinsfile </b> present in the repository.
 This file could be used within Jenkins pipeline Job to build the specified application.

 4) Steps executed in the Jenkins file
 * Slack Notificaion for start of the pipeline